THE GREAT SEALS

 In addition, the Great Seal is in the center of the state flag.
 The major manufacturer and distributor of state flags, a Minneapolis firm, estimates conservatively that current value of large state flags sold over the past 11 years is not less than 100,000.
 The Great Seal is more ubiquitous than just flags and notarial seals.
 County and state officers have the seal at the center of their official seals.
 Official state stationery has the seal on it and the paper used in bills enacted by the legislature has the seal imprinted in it.
 The seal is imprinted in paper used for bonds issued by the state and in blank certificates of various kinds.

 he said.
 He implied the Human Rights Board could better spend its time in other areas.
-"It's been in existence a long time," LeVander said.
-"It's difficult to change history or rewrite it."
+'It's been in existence a long time,' LeVander said.
+'It's difficult to change history or rewrite it.'

-"Is Bad Art Good
+"Is Bad Art Good History?"

 The Minnesota Board of Human Rights is on the warpath against the Great Seal of the State of Minnesota, re-opening thereby a 119-year-old legal dispute.

-What worries the board about the seal, which is a little like a state trademark, is that it "depicts warfare" between the early white settlers and the red men, and "places the Indian in a derogatory light."
+What worries the board about the seal, which is a little like a state trademark, is that it 'depicts warfare' between the early white settlers and the red men, and 'places the Indian in a derogatory light.'
 Human Rights Commissioner Frank Kent, a black man, will ask the legislature to think about authorizing a new seal.

-one newspaper 'poured out vials of sarcasm upon 'Mister' Sibley for selecting a motto from Canadian French patois, the only French known to him, and one conveying no appropriate sentiment."
+one newspaper 'poured out vials of sarcasm upon "Mister" Sibley for selecting a motto from Canadian French patois, the only French known to him, and one conveying no appropriate sentiment.'

 In 1860, the Minnesota attorney general said the seal had been sanctioned by usage but implied that Sibley had adopted the design without authority.
 In 1861, the legislature, to cure any illegality, passed a law that said, for sure, the great seal was the great seal.

-The seal, of which the secretary of state is the "custodian," is supposed to appear on all "official" documents, including the governor's stationery.
+The seal, of which the secretary of state is the 'custodian,' is supposed to appear on all 'official' documents, including the governor's stationery.
 This is a relic of the time when seals were used to authenticate documents, a practice akin to certifying checks.
 In the old common law, a seal had to be a blob of wax on the document on which an impression of a design was made.

-Law, Religion, and Education."
+Law, Religion, and Education.'
 Then he asked in 1849 for a law to authorize an official seal, apparently suggesting a design that showed an Indian family welcoming a white man with a peace pipe to symbolize inter-racial friendship, precisely the sentiment the Rights Board would prefer.

 However, the legislature rejected the particular design, while authorizing a seal to be selected by Sibley, then a delegate to Congress, and Gov. Ramsey.
 The design we have today took its first form from sketches by Col. John James Abert that were redrawn by Capt.
 Seth Eastman.

 That seal depicted a farmer, hand on plow, his musket leaning on a stump.
 He is watching an Indian, armed with a lance,

-Ther version we have today is virtually the same, except that [...] the motto is "The North Star."
+The version we have today is virtually the same, except that [...] the motto is 'The North Star.'
 It was adopted by the new State of Minnesota in 1858.
 Or rather by Sibley, who was by then governor [...]

 In the absence of artistic directions from the legislature, Gov. Sibley played with the territorial Seal.
 The newspaper that objected to his North Star motto also said nastily that he should have designed a new seal [...]